 Mark Thomas has had nearly a decade of experience as a Product Manager at leading tech companies including Google, Snap and IAC.
 In his 8 years as a PM at Google, he drove vision, strategy and execution across 50-100-person teams resulting in multiple, global launches impacting billions of dollars in revenue.
 Products he worked on include YouTube, Google Pay, Android, Google Ads and DoubleClick.
 He has additionally co-founded numerous “20% projects” including a Google Product Manager community which grew to thousands of members and an improvement for Google Calendar.
 He is currently a Group Product Manager at Snap Inc. leading a team of PMs working on improving ad effectiveness for the company’s flagship product, SnapChat.

 Mark holds a B.A. in Computer Science with Honors from UC Berkeley.
 He also received a Master’s in Computer Science from UCLA and an MBA from the UCLA Anderson School of Management in 2010.
 He lives in Los Angeles with his wife and son.

-The Anderson Tech Business Association is the gateway to the tech industry for MBA candidates at the UCLA Anderson School of Management MBA students.
-AnderTech enables students to launch or advance their careers in the tech industry or in other industries that utilize tech by providing educational programming, networking opportunities and career development.
-We touch upon product marketing, product management, entrepreneurship, strategic planning, consulting, operations, human capital and business development, just to name a few.
-Some of our club’s high-profile events include Tech Treks, Career Night, workshops, conferences and case competitions.
+AnderTech is more than 600 MBA students strong and is a critical gateway to the tech industry.
+The club helps students to launch and advance their careers by providing educational support, networking opportunities and career development.
+Members focus on product marketing, product management, entrepreneurship, strategic planning, consulting, operations, human capital and business development.
+Some of our club’s most popular events include Tech Treks, Career Night, workshops, conferences and case competitions.